 LC IRB Policies for Human Subjects Research

 Lynchburg College affirms that, in the pursuit of knowledge, individual rights must be preserved and human rights protected.
 The following policies and procedures are designed to comply with the federal and state law protection for human subjects involved in research.
 Federal and state regulations are to be seen as a “floor” and not a “ceiling” for the protection of human subjects in research.

 All systematic biomedical, health science, behavioral, or social research involving human subjects which is associated with this College must comply with the policies and procedures set forth below and must be properly reviewed and approved by the Institutional Review Board (IRB) before the research begins.
 These policies apply not only to research done in academic departments, but to all systematic biomedical, health sciences, behavioral, and social research executed by any individual, office, or department at Lynchburg College.
 Individuals from outside the LC community who wish to involve or engage members of the LC community, or the institution as an entity, in their research activity must also comply with the policies and procedures for review outlined by the LC IRB.
 Contact the IRB Director with any questions: IRB-HS@lynchburg.edu.

 All faculty, staff, and students seeking approval from the LC IRB (Human Subjects Research) for research proposals must pass a basic training course on research ethics offered by the Collaborative Institutional Training Initiative (CITI).

-Successful completion of this training is required to ensure that all members of the Lynchburg College community who plan to conduct research are familiar with ethical research practices given the fact that the IRB is now registered with and is working to establish an assurance policy with the federal government.
+Successful completion of this training is required to ensure that all members of the Lynchburg College community who plan to conduct research are familiar with ethical research practices given the fact that the IRB is registered and holds an assurance policy with the federal government.